Doctoral

 Admission to the PhD program is based on the student’s undergraduate and previous graduate record, three letters of recommendation, personal statement, and GRE scores.
 The GRE subject test in economics is not required.
 Students who are admitted must have an undergraduate grade point average of 3.0 (B) or better.

 An undergraduate degree in economics is not required.
-However, applicants are required to have completed formal coursework in intermediate microeconomic theory and intermediate macroeconomic theory; self-study and personal inquiry into the discipline will not substitute for formal coursework.
-Additionally, students applying to the PhD program must have completed at minimum: two semesters of calculus, differential equations, linear algebra, one course in mathematical statistics and a course in econometrics.
-Please note that these are minimum requirements.
-Competitive applicants (and those given the most serious consideration for funding) have also completed coursework in calculus III and real analysis, along with a complete sequence in mathematical statistics.
+However, applicants are required to have completed formal coursework in intermediate microeconomics and intermediate macroeconomics; self-study and personal inquiry into the discipline will not substitute for formal coursework.
+Additionally, students applying to the PhD program must have completed at minimum: three semesters of calculus, linear algebra and one 300-level course in statistics.
 A good text that reviews the quantitative techniques with which doctoral students should be familiar is Mathematics for Economists by Carl P. Simon (author) and Lawrence E. Blume.

 Students are admitted to the PhD program in fall only.